Is It Possible to Correct Hyperhidrosis

 This type of hyperhidrosis is the type of excessive sweating that is most bothersome to people, especially in their younger years.
 The condition also affects patients later in their life.
-Usually this is specific to affecting the hands and feet and sometimes the hands, feet and armpits together.
+Usually, this is specific to the hands and feet.
+Sometimes the hands, feet, and armpits are affected simultaneously.

-Facial hyperhidrosis, where excessive sweating is only in the scalp – facial area is not recommended to be treated with ETS.
-To learn more about this see our facial blushing / sweating page.
+Facial hyperhidrosis, where excessive sweating is only on the scalp is not recommended for the ETS procedure.
+To learn more see our facial blushing/sweating page.

 In contrast to the term focal hyperhidrosis (hands, feet and armpits), generalized hyperhidrosis denotes a condition where a patient sweats excessively from different parts of the body such as the scalp, face, and body.

 The biggest group belongs to older age patients.
 A major part of this older age group is females who are going through hormonal imbalances (menopause), etc. It represents a difficult task for their physicians, but no surgery is involved.